 In a pressure cooker, add some oil and let it warm up.
 To the warm oil, add cumin seeds and finely chopped garlic.

-Once the garlic turns golden brown, add finely chopped onions and green chillies.
+Once the garlic turns golden brown, add finely chopped onions and green chilies.
 Mix well until the onions turn golden brown.

 Add finely chopped tomatoes and mix.